allseenn/mpv/README.md

 ### Rewinds

-You could user button 1. ⏪ and  3. ⏩ to slowly rewind backward and forward you media file.
+You could user button 1. ⏪ and  3. ⏩ to slowly rewind backward or forward you media file.

 ### Speed

-Buttons 4. ⏬  and 5. ⏫ slow down or speed up playing media file.
+Buttons 4. ⏬  and 5. ⏫ slow down or speed up playback of your media file.

 ### Volume